axoflow/axosyslog/CONTRIBUTING.md

 ### Testing

 If possible please add tests for your change.
-You can add unit tests in c (tests directory in most of syslog-ng modules), or there is an initiative so that contributors write tests in python (for now the feature set is limited).
+You can add unit tests in c (tests directory in most of AxoSyslog modules), or there is an initiative so that contributors write tests in python (for now the feature set is limited).
 You can check `tests/light/functional_tests/source_drivers/generator_source/` as an example.